akeneo/pim-api-docs/content/guides/erp-connection/introduction.md

 ![Product illustration](../../img/illustrations/illus--Product.svg)

 > You want to connect your ERP solution to your PIM?
-> You want to implement an ERP connector and you don't know where to start?
+> You want to implement an ERP App and you don't know where to start?

 You landed in the right place!